lpeska/ORSUM2019/README.md

 - Iterative votes updating algorithm is implemented in update_dhondt_params() method of the server.py file

 ## Dataset
 - The dataset utilized in this paper comes from a mid-sized Czech travel agency.
-The data.zip contains all dataset tables.
+The data.zip file contains all dataset tables (CB attributes, textual description and user's feedback).
 - Note that due to the source of the data, some information are written in Czech (e.g., tour descriptions and CB attribute names & values)
 - Dataset pre-processing steps are defined in OfflineDataPreparation.ipynb, training base recommenders is implemented in createOnlineModels.py file